djangopbx/djangopbx-docs/docs/admin/autoreports/example_report.rst

 An Example report
 ===================

-The **Auto Reports** listing shows all the available reprots for a given domain, here there is an option to edit or view the report.
+The **Auto Reports** listing shows all the available reports for a given domain, here there is an option to edit or view the report.

 .. image:: ../../_static/images/admin/autoreports/autoreports_list.jpg
         :scale: 85%

-When view report is clicked the system will generate the report in real time and display the results.
+When **View Report** is clicked the system will generate the report in real time and display the results.
 This can be helpful when prototyping new reports.
-This screen will alsoo let you know if there were any errors in generating the report.
+This screen will also let you know if there were any errors in generating the report.

 The Edit Screen